marcelpatrick/End-to-End-Pipeline-for-Robotics-ML-Training_NEW_OBJECT_EXTERNAL/README.md

 ###### Data Cleanup 1: Filter out problematic image and label files (not in the original documentation)

-- The code and models provided in the original documentation are brittle.
-They will eventually produce label files with size = 0, blank images, bounding boxes with width = 0, tfrecord files with size = 0 etc.
-- These data cleanup scripts are meant to correct that and delete such files
+- These data cleanup scripts are meant to correct that and delete such files with size = 0, blank images, bounding boxes with width = 0.
 - Before "3.
 Convert Dataset to TFRecords for TAO", add this script:
 ```
 import os